lance-gg/lance/docs/guide.md

     * If it is time to broadcast a new sync

-        * players.forEach(transmit a "world update")
+        * for each player: transmit a "world update"

 ## Client Flow

-The client is more complicated than the server, for two reasons.
+The client flow is more complicated than the server, for two reasons.
 First it must listen to syncs which have arrived from the server, and reconcile the data with its own game state.
 Second, it must invoke the renderer to draw the game state.

 * ClientEngine - *start of a single client step*

     * check inbound messages / syncs

-    * capture inputs that have occurred since previous step
+    * capture user inputs that have occurred since previous step

-    * transmit inputs to server
+    * transmit user inputs to server

-    * apply inputs locally
+    * apply user inputs locally

     * GameEngine - *start of a single game step*